This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in India.

 Goods and services tax

 A default late filing fee of INR 50 per day (subject to maximum of INR 10,000) shall be imposed by the tax authority if GST returns are not submitted on time.
 In case of Nil returns, late filing fee of INR 20 per day (subject to maximum of INR 10,000) shall be payable.
-If related tax is not paid by the due date, interest of 18% per annum is payable.
+If related tax is not paid by the due date, interest of 18% per annum is payable on the tax liability discharged via cash after netting off available ITC.

 Also, the registered person may be liable to pay a penalty which may extend to INR 25,000.
 However, such penalty shall be imposed only after giving an opportunity of being heard.

-Further, if returns are not submitted for a prescribed continuous tax period, authority may cancel the registration after giving the person an opportunity of being heard. (said period is yet to be notified by authorities).
+Further, if returns are not submitted for a continuous tax period of 6 months, authority may cancel the registration after giving the person an opportunity of being heard.

 There are prescribed declarations in the indirect tax law to be included on the invoices, documents, etc. for levy of tax/ availment of exemptions.